 Trilogy of Modern Taiwan

-Dubbed the “Trilogy of Modern Taiwan” (1987 - 1992), these masterpieces of Wang Toon render the history and sentiments of common modern Taiwanese, and are important filmic works of Taiwanese ruralist traditions.
+Dubbed the “Trilogy of Modern Taiwan”, Wang Toon’s masterpieces Strawman (1987), Banana Paradise (1989) and Hill of No Return (1992), render the history and sentiments of common modern Taiwanese, and are important filmic works of Taiwanese ruralist traditions.
 The stories begin from the Taisho period, the start of Japan’s colonisation of Taiwan, until the time of white terror after the Kuomintang’s (the Nationalists’) takeover of the islands and later days.
 These three different portraits of lives are an overview of modern Taiwan.
 The director adopts parody and satire to illuminate the tragedies and absurdities of those turbulent times.
-Wang Toon has mentioned, “A filmmaker, author or a painter that doesn’t get close to one’s homeland has no life.
+Wang has mentioned, “A filmmaker, author or a painter that doesn’t get close to one’s homeland has no life.
 I’m Taiwanese and I have to film my own things.
 Taiwan has its own history of tragedies, and these subjects are alive and kicking, so I made the Trilogy.”

 Best Feature Film and Best Supporting Actor, Asia Pacific Film Festival 1988